Magic and Mayhem: Story

 Arriving in Greece, Cornelius continues to travel looking for a way back home, but encountering yet more hostile wizards and evidence of the Overlord's misdeeds.
 He stumbles upon Ariadne, angering her by his intrusion into her home, but besting her in combat and forcing her to flee.
-He eventually arrives in Delphi, defeats the tyrannical wizard that keeps the city in anarchy, and consults the Oracle on the Grail.
+He eventually arrives in Delphi, defeats the tyrannical wizard that keeps the city in chaos, and consults the Oracle on the Grail.
 It is revealed that the Grail grants immortality, and explains why the Overlord demanded it of Cornelius in Avalon.
 The Oracle also reveals that the Golden Fleece of Colchis must be retrieved for the Grail to work.
 Cornelius travels to Colchis and defeats the dragon that guards the Fleece, taking it for himself.
 After killing the ruler of Colchis, King Aeetes, he unwittingly releases the witch Medea who escapes back to the mainland.
 Cornelius arrives in Sparta to find the city in ruins by the hand of the Overlord.
 He finds Ariadne and Lucan sheltering from Medea, who turns out to be a servant of the Overlord.
 Cornelius defeats Medea a second time, and forces her to flee to the Labyrinth in Crete.
 He soon catches up and defeats her, at the same time finding a magical gateway to Albion beneath the maze.

 In Albion, Cornelius, Ariadne and Lucan encounter Sir Lancelot, loyal knight of the deceased King Arthur.
 He reveals the Overlord usurped and murdered Arthur, hunting his loyal surviving knights over Albion.
 Lucan reveals that finding Merlin, Arthur's royal wizard, may be the only way to stop the Overlord.
 Cornelius arrives in Broceliande, the last known whereabouts of Merlin, to find his tower empty.
 They continue their quest onto mainland Albion and Salisbury Plain, where Lucan is slain by the Overlord and the remaining protagonists flee.
 Cornelius continues his quest, gathering Arthur's loyal knights and attacking Camelot, freeing Ariadne and Lancelot and retaking the castle.
 Cornelius and his allies eventually meet the Overlord at Dinas Emrys, discover that he is Merlin, defeat him, and return to the mundane world.